 Sardinia in winter is synonymous with intimate contact with its culture and traditions.
-An island capable of offering endless possibilities to choose from.
-The suggestive Carnival, the traditional Sardinian museums, the bonfires of Sant'Antonio, snowcapped hamlets, the sea in winter... a genuinely unique all-around experience.
+An island capable of offering infinite possibilities.

-Therefore, it will certainly not be the cold weather that discourages tourists and visitors, who can take advantage of the low season to enjoy the island in more intimate and deeper contact.
+That's the reason why winter is a perfect time for tourists and visitors, who can take advantage of the low season to enjoy the island in more intimate and deeper contact.
 Sardinia has much to offer from every point of view at any time of the year, with a wide range of choices that will not disappoint even the most demanding expectations.

 If you want to know Sardinian culture up close, you will find several museums preserving its traditions and telling visitors about them.
 In Nuoro, the largest ethnographic museum in the entire region, the Costume Museum.
 Thanks to special multimedia installations, visitors can immerse themselves in the local customs and traditions.
 It represents the museum of Sardinian life and popular traditions and houses tools, musical instruments and typical handicrafts.

-In the centre of Bitti, also in Barbagia, the Museum of Peasant and Pastoral Civilisation houses the Museum of Tenor Singing.
+In the centre of Bitti, also in Barbagia, the Museum of Peasant and Pastoral Civilisation houses the Museum of the 'Canto A Tenore' (Tenor Singing).
 We will learn about choral singing, declared a masterpiece of oral heritage by Unesco.
 An itinerary through Sardinian song and dance world, a priceless legacy to be preserved and valorised.